amy-nicholson/amy-nicholson/index.md

 I'm Amy.

-I'm a technical product owner with a background in software engineering.
+I'm a Product Specialist with a background in software engineering.

 Get in touch with me via my social profiles above, or at [hello@amy-nicholson.co.uk](mailto:hello@amy-nicholson.co.uk).